Flixis/find_testlog/readme.md

 # Find TestLog

-This is a command-line utility developed in Rust, designed to assist in finding and opening log files in a complex directory structure.
+This is a utility developed in Rust & Tauri Framework, designed to assist in finding and opening log files in a complex directory structure.
 This tool can be extremely useful if you have a directory structure based on product numbers, year-weeks, and test environments.
 The application uses a configuration file to save and reuse settings, enhancing its usability.

 ![gui](/gui.png)